-Abby Córdova is an associate professor of political science at the University of Kentucky (UK) whose research integrates topics related to crime, violence, gender and economic inequality, and international migration.
+Abby Córdova is an associate professor of global affairs in the Keough School of Global Affairs whose research integrates topics related to crime, violence, gender and economic inequality, and international migration.
 Her work uses experimental and non-experimental research designs, as well as advanced statistical methods.
-She is currently an external research affiliate of the Kellogg Institute's Notre Dame Violence and Transitional Justice Lab (V-TJLab).
+She is currently a co-principal investigator of the Kellogg Institute's Notre Dame Violence and Transitional Justice Lab (V-TJLab).

 Córdova, a spring 2019 guest scholar at Kellogg, was the 2016-2017 Central American Visiting Scholar of the David Rockefeller Center for Latin American Studies at Harvard University.
 She has also been a Fulbright scholar and worked as a consultant for The World Bank’s Poverty and Gender section for Latin America and the Caribbean.
 More recently, she served as the principal investigator of a project funded by USAID that developed a methodology to measure community resilience in contexts of high crime.
 That methodology is now being used to measure the impact of USAID crime prevention programs in Guatemala.
 Prior to coming to Notre Dame, she was an associate professor at the University of Kentucky in the Department of Political Science.
 At UK, Córdova previously served as director of the Women in Political Science and Diversity and Inclusivity initiatives and received the College of Arts & Science 2018-2019 Diversity and Inclusion Award.